How Dark Sector Equations of State Govern Interaction Signatures: Conclusion

 \section{Conclusion}

-This work provides an investigation of IDE scenarios using late-universe observations, examining how freeing dark energy and dark matter EoS affect the strength and direction of dark sector interactions.
+This work presents an investigation of IDE scenarios using late-universe observations, examining how freeing dark energy and dark matter EoS affect the strength and direction of dark sector interactions.

 Our analysis reveals the following key findings.
-When the dark sector EoS are fixed to their $\Lambda$CDM values ($w_{\text{de}}=-1$, $w_{\text{dm}}=0$), all interaction forms consistently yield negative coupling parameters $\beta$, indicating a preference for energy transfer from dark energy to dark matter.
+When the dark sector EoS are fixed to $w_{\text{de}}=-1$ and $w_{\text{dm}}=0$, all interaction forms consistently yield negative coupling parameters $\beta$, indicating a preference for energy transfer from dark energy to dark matter.
 However, this apparent evidence is critically dependent on the EoS assumptions.
-We identify significant degeneracies between the interaction coupling parameter and dark sector EoS.
-When $w_{\text{de}}$ is allowed to deviate from $-1$, the previously strong evidence for interaction substantially weakens across all coupling forms.
-This systematic pattern demonstrates that the observational signatures previously attributed to dark sector interaction can be equally well explained by a dynamical dark energy with $w_{\text{\rm de}} > -1$.
+We identify significant degeneracies between $\beta$ and dark sector EoS.
+When $w_{\text{de}}$ is allowed to deviate from $-1$, the strong evidence for interaction substantially weakens across all coupling forms.
+This systematic pattern demonstrates that the observational signatures previously attributed to dark sector interaction can be well explained by a dark energy with $w_{\text{\rm de}} > -1$.
 In contrast, when $w_{\mathrm{dm}}$ is freed, the data continue to favor an interaction between dark sectors.
-We find a fundamental degeneracy between the interaction coupling parameter and the dark matter EoS.
-Positive $w_{\mathrm{dm}}$ correlates with energy transfer from dark energy to dark matter ($\beta < 0$), while negative $w_{\mathrm{dm}}$ associates with energy flow in the opposite direction ($\beta > 0$).
-Our analysis also find that the interaction form influences the resulting constraints on the coupling parameter.
-In addition, model comparison using both the AIC and DIC criteria shows that all IDE models considered receive substantial statistical support over the standard $\Lambda$CDM cosmology, with evidence levels ranging from positive to strong.
+We find that the positive $w_{\mathrm{dm}}$ correlates with energy transfer from dark energy to dark matter ($\beta < 0$), while negative $w_{\mathrm{dm}}$ associates with energy flow in the opposite direction ($\beta > 0$).
+Generally, $\beta$ is positively correlated with $w_{\rm de}$ but negatively correlated with $w_{\rm dm}$, and the interaction form strongly impacts the resulting constraints.
+This motivates further studies to identify the physically favored interaction form.
+In addition, the model comparison using both AIC and DIC shows that all IDE models considered receive substantial statistical support over the $\Lambda$CDM cosmology, with evidence levels ranging from positive to strong.
+However, the Bayesian evidence analysis provides only inconclusive to weak support for IDE models, which leaves ample room for $\Lambda$CDM to remain viable.